hicsail/clotho/README.md

 Now you should be able to point your browser to [localhost:9000](http://localhost:9000/) and see the home page.

+* If running for the first time, please go to [/setup](http://localhost:9000/setup) and create a root user

 ## Stopping the app

 ```bash